Latent Representation and Simulation of Markov Processes via Time-Lagged Information Bottleneck: Method

-for every $s'\in [s,T-\tau]$, $K\in[0,\floor{(T-s')/\tau}]$. \end{lemma} Using this property, we further demonstrate that dynamics at a predefined timescale $\tau$ carry information about larger timescales: \begin{lemma} Slower Information Preservation (proof in Appendix~\ref{app:proof_monotonicity})\\ Any sequence of representations $\left[\rvz_{t}\right]_{t=s}^T$ that preserves autoinformation at lag time $\tau$ must also preserve autoinformation at any larger timescale $\tau'$:
+for every $s'\in [s,T-\tau]$, $K\in[0,\floor{(T-s')/\tau}]$. \end{lemma} Building on this, we further establish that dynamics at a predefined timescale $\tau$ also encode information relevant to larger timescales: \begin{lemma} Slower Information Preservation (proof in Appendix~\ref{app:proof_monotonicity})\\ Any sequence of representations $\left[\rvz_{t}\right]_{t=s}^T$ that preserves autoinformation at lag time $\tau$ must also preserve autoinformation at any larger timescale $\tau'$:

 \end{lemma}